top of page

 7. Inaccurate Expectations or Online Valuations

 Automated valuation models (AVMs) and online estimates often do not account for condition, quality, or local market nuances.
+Relying solely on:

 • Tax assessments